pkonetskiy/SuiteCRM_three_new_fields_types/README.md

 Look at screenshots for details.
 1. Check the messages after installation.
 ![Messages after installation](/screenshots/1.png)
-2. New types of fields are avalable in `Studio`.
+2. New types of fields are avavailable  in `Studio`.
 ![New type of fields](/screenshots/2.png)
 3. `Collection` type use (two screens).
 ![Collection type](/screenshots/3.png)